mccright/rand-notes/Commercial_Surveillance_Notes.md

 * And more.

 #### This is not a new issue:
 Bruce Schneier (5 years ago):  "Surveillance is the business model of the internet.
 Everyone is under constant surveillance by many companies, ranging from social networks like Facebook to cellphone providers.
 This data is collected, compiled, analyzed, and used to try to sell us stuff.
 Personalized advertising is how these companies make money, and is why so much of the internet is free to users.
-We’re the product, not the customer."  [https://news.harvard.edu/gazette/story/2017/08/when-it-comes-to-internet-privacy-be-very-afraid-analyst-suggests/](https://news.harvard.edu/gazette/story/2017/08/when-it-comes-to-internet-privacy-be-very-afraid-analyst-suggests/)
+We're the product, not the customer."  [https://news.harvard.edu/gazette/story/2017/08/when-it-comes-to-internet-privacy-be-very-afraid-analyst-suggests/](https://news.harvard.edu/gazette/story/2017/08/when-it-comes-to-internet-privacy-be-very-afraid-analyst-suggests/)

+Data gatherers and data aggregators are also material contributors to law enforcement and broader *investigative* activities via their responses to subpoenas, search warrants (plus other types of court orders), emergency disclosure requests, pen register orders, wiretap orders, preservation requests and more.
+For example, between Jan 2021 – Jun 2021 Google responded to more than 50,000 requests for disclosure of user information on more than 115,000 accounts. [https://transparencyreport.google.com/user-data/overview](https://transparencyreport.google.com/user-data/overview?user_requests_report_period=series:requests,accounts;authority:US;time:2021H1&lu=legal_process_breakdown&legal_process_breakdown=expanded:0)

 #### Some Terms:
 * "**surveillance advertising**" -- [Characterized by Leigh Freund](https://thenai.org/wp-content/uploads/2022/01/NAI-Comments-re-Petition-for-Rulemaking-to-Prohibit-Surveillance-Advertising_26Jan22.pdf), President and CEO, Network Advertising Initiative (NAI): "tailored advertising is a key driver of the robust and competitive digital media marketplace that provides substantial benefits to consumers, publishers and advertisers."
 Simple observation leads me to believe that *surveillance advertising* technologies and operations are designed and implemented to shape markets and business models, and in some instances, to generate additional cash flows via sales of raw data.